-In spite of their man-eating size—only kidding of course—carpenter ants are not out to attack you or your family.
+In spite of their size, carpenter ants are not out to attack you or your family.
 That being said, they do have rather large jaws that they use to chew through wood.
 Those same jaws can be used to bite any potential threats to the ant, including you, your family, or your pets.
 Carpenter ant bites aren’t common and are essentially harmless.
 The pain caused by a carpenter ant bite is similar to that of a bee sting.
 While it’s important to protect yourself and your family from carpenter ants, your home is at greater risk of harm from their presence.

 Can Carpenter Ants Damage My Home?